- Memorial service for Elliott Jaques in Toronto - and commitment to act

 - 5th World conference in New York City, July 31st to August 5, at the IBM Palisades Conference Center

-A small group of Toronto requisite organization practitioners organized a memorial service for Elliott Jaques in 2003 attended by 60 or so local practitioners with Kathryn Cason, Jaques's widow, as guest of honour.
-Following a remark by someone to the effect that "this work is to good to let it die, let's do something," a small group including Ron Capelle, Paul Tremlett, Herb Koplowitz, Don Fowke, John Bryan, Ken Shepard, Charlotte Bygrave and Ann Stevens met at CoreInternational's downtown office to plan our venture.
+A small group of Toronto requisite organization practitioners organized a memorial service for Elliott Jaques in 2003 attended by 60 or so local practitioners with Kathryn Cason, Jaques's widow, as a guest of honour.
+Following a remark by someone to the effect that "this work is too good to let it die, let's do something," a small group including Ron Capelle, Paul Tremlett, Herb Koplowitz, Don Fowke, John Bryan, Ken Shepard, Charlotte Bygrave and Ann Stevens met at CoreInternational's downtown office to plan our venture.

 Don and Bonnie Fowke championed the development of the GO brand and society logo.
-A next effort was to build a web site with the intent of making foundational research and writing in the field available without charge to practitioners around the world.
+A next effort was to build a website with the intent of making foundational research and writing in the field available without charge to practitioners around the world.
 We sought and were given permission to post out-of-print books, dissertations, and theses by many pioneers in the work.
 Marjorie and Richard Brown donated all of Lord Wilfred Brown's books to the society, as did many of Jaques's early colleagues at Brunel University.

 Early on, several Toronto consulting firms specializing in RO implementation volunteered four staff members without fee to design and give two two-day RO training workshops in Toronto to spread awareness and to build interest in the field.

 The society's next major project was to organize a three-and-one-half-day world conference for August 2005 at the BMO Financial Group's Institute for Learning in Toronto.
-The local Toronto advisory group put up the first $50,000 seed money by registering more that 18 months in advance.
+The local Toronto advisory group put up the first $50,000 seed money by registering more than 18 months in advance.
 Unusual features of the conference included:

 - The conference was limited to 150 experienced RO practitioners most of whom were invited, the remaining number requested an invitation -- most capable at Stratum IV and above.